-Google has started ignoring low-quality backlinks entirely, including those from “SEO-looking” sites.
+Google increasingly devalues low-quality backlinks, especially those that appear artificial or irrelevant, including those from “SEO-looking” sites.
 This is where confusion has been created around manual link building and editorial link building, leading to many firms not knowing what approach actually works.

 This is where this blog comes in to help you with the key differences, real benefits, and the ideal link-building strategy Google trusts.